 TN: Honestly, I agree with you.
 It did not matter whether the octopus appeared in the movie.
 Actually, we tried to make the scenes in which the octopus appears, but it was not successful because the opponent was Frankenstein, a human-like monster.
 We put a vinyl bag on the rubber tentacles of the octopus to make them shine, but, when we tried to move the tentacles, they were too hard to move, and the gloss was lost due to the the sweat [condensation] contained in the vinyl bags.

 That is why there were so many NG scenes [unusable takes], and then I was barely able to pick out some shots that could be useful and edited.
 In addition to this, the reason it was difficult to make the octopus scenes was the complicated story that the octopus, a “devilfish” in English, fights Frankenstein.
 The result of the scene was like that, as you know.

 Q: What problems, if any, did you have with the puppet Mothra in Mothra vs. Godzilla?

 TN: In the 50-year history of Godzilla, this is the only one in which Godzilla was the bad guy.
-His eyes were also redone for this movie, too — they’re scarier than they usually are.
-But for the fans in Japan, it was the most popular design.
-Because Godzilla was so scary-looking in this movie, we wanted to make a weaker, cuter Mothra.
-We had the hardest time with the movement of the puppets.
-Other than that, there weren’t many problems, just trying to make Mothra look cute.
-Mothra looks like a piece of chocolate (cake).
+His eyes were remade for this movie.
+This suit design is called MosuGoji in Japan, and it was the most popular design among Japanese Godzilla fans.
+Because Godzilla was so scary-looking in this movie, we wanted to make a weaker and cuter Mothra.
+It was the hardest time for us to make the film.
+In Japan, it is said that the young Mothra larva looks like a Chocolate Pie [made by Sanritsu Confectionery].
 The Japanese kids liked it because it did look so delicious. (laughs)